W: White - Wiecz

 A masked tag pair that has intrigued us since watching them four decades ago.
 A short term run in 1969 saw them holding victories over the Hells Angels and McManus and Logan.
 A very mysterious pair of masked men indeed.
 Caulkhead saw the Phantoms in action and told us, "Twice at Ventnor Winter Gardens we had a handicap match between Mr X (actually Ed Wensor, without a mask) against The Phantoms (or, maybe, The White Phantoms).
 The duo won first time, and Ed/X the second time, whereupon the duo unmasked, one proving to be "Gypsy" Joe Smith, but I don't recall the identity of the other."
 Another member, Alan, also recalled "I saw the White Phantoms lose to Mr X/Ed Wensor at Wimbledon Palais in the late 1960s.
 The tall one was Gypsy Joe Smith and smaller one Bobby Bierne."

 The heroic native American looked every bit the part as he toured northern England and Scotland in the winter of 1969-70.
-Dressed in the usual attire he was certainly colourful but results were mixed against a set of opponents usually one notch down from the elite of the time -Hussey, Streiger and Pierlot being frequent foes.
+Dressed in the usual attire he was certainly colourful but results were mixed against a set of opponents usually one notch down from the elite of the time - Hussey, Streiger and Pierlot being frequent foes.
 One of his rare ventures south saw him surprisingly rewarded with a Royal Albert Hall bout against Mike Marino, and more surprisingly rewarded with a drawn verdict.
+Graeme Cameron tells us that Billy White Wolf tagged with Mike Marino when both were in Japan during 1974.
 Look the part he might have done, but he was to return a few years later as the evil Sheik Adnan Al-Kaissy !
-Said to be a school friend of Sadam Hussein, and influential in developing professional wrestling in Iran his colourful story can be read in his autobiography, "The Sheik of Baghdad: Tales of Celebrity and Terror from Pro Wrestling's General Adnan " To be fair to the wrestling promoters (we wouldn't want to suggest they ever tried to hoodwink us poor fans), during White Wolf's initial tour it was publicly stated that his father was Lebanese and he had learned to wrestle in the Lebanon.
+Said to be a school friend of Sadam Hussein, and influential in developing professional wrestling in Iran his colourful life story can be read in his autobiography, "The Sheik of Baghdad: Tales of Celebrity and Terror from Pro Wrestling's General Adnan" To be fair to the wrestling promoters (we wouldn't want to suggest they ever tried to hoodwink us poor fans), during White Wolf's initial tour it was publicly stated that his father was Lebanese and he had learned to wrestle in the Lebanon.
+Much of what has been written elsewhere about Al-Kaissy we have been unable to confirm.

 The muscular sixteen stone French heavyweight made a short visit to southern England in March, 1972.
 The Frenchman had gained most of his experience in Canada, where he wrestled as Andre Carpentier.
 It was claimed that he was the nephew of former world champion Edouardo Carpentier, but there have also been suggestions they were father and son, and that they were not related at all.
 Take your choice.
 By the time he arrived in Britain he had returned to Europe and had set up home in France and wrestled in France, Spain and Germany.